srivastava-devyani/SEO-Tool-Provider-Matrix/README.md

 Each checklist item is concise and specific, making it easy to understand and act upon.
 The items are actionable and cover key aspects of SEO.
 Tool/Website for Analysis: Providing links to tools or websites for analysis ensures that users have easy access to resources for implementing each checklist item.

-You can view the <a href="https://docs.google.com/spreadsheets/d/12TINPkv3vvnUk_yYNwqczt2jWaBSQRHYHAxPlekD5Vs/edit?usp=sharing"> SEO Checklist
+You can view the <a href="https://docs.google.com/spreadsheets/d/12TINPkv3vvnUk_yYNwqczt2jWaBSQRHYHAxPlekD5Vs/edit?usp=sharing"> SEO Checklist </a>

+# Tool Provider Matrix
+You can view the Tool Provider Matrix <a href="https://docs.google.com/spreadsheets/d/1bT_wyBqeYmRHj3mJ-gSSFqfAfcWErUk3zs-2R1nuFMY/edit?usp=sharing"> here </a>